etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 ##  Exporting Module

-Before packaging, we need to export the module which creates a directory in the module under Etendo Classic root directory and the appropriate XML files for inclusion in the finished module.
+Before publishing, we need to export the module which creates a directory in the module under Etendo Classic root directory and the appropriate XML files for inclusion in the finished module.